 Psychological Treatment for Pain Management

-Patients often think of pain as being a purely physical symptom, the result of injury or physical deterioration.
-Often times, the pain is actually a manifestation of an emotional or psychological issue, and attempts to treat or manage the pain with tools for physical issues are ineffective.
-Chronic pain patients can also suffer psychological issues in conjunction with their physical pain, as the very nature of chronic pain can cause depression, frustration and anxiety, all of which create psychological trauma which requires its own examination and management.
+Patients usually think of pain as being physical, the result of injury or physical deterioration.
+Often the pain is actually a manifestation of a psychological issue, and attempts to manage the pain with traditional treatments are ineffective.
+In addition, chronic pain patients can also suffer psychological trauma in conjunction with their physical pain.

-Psychological issues can cause chronic pain in patients, some of who may not even be aware of these underlying mental and emotional problems.
-Chronic depression is a big contributor to pain, and can compound existing chronic pain issues, further complicating the diagnosis.
-Though a patient's pain may be very real despite not having a physical cause, these individuals need to understand that the best course of treatment may not be medication or procedures.
-A comprehensive pain management program, including psychological pain management, is the best course of action, and can help reduce both the physical pain and the mental and emotional distress these patients may find themselves in.
+Chronic depression can be a significant contributor to pain, compounding existing chronic pain issues, and complicating the diagnosis.
+Though a patient's pain may be very real, despite not having an identifiable physical cause, these individuals must understand the best course of treatment may be psychological treatment.
+A comprehensive pain management program, including psychological treatment, is the best course of action.
+Psychological pain treatment can help reduce both physical pain and mental and emotional distress these patients may be experiencing.

-Another significant psychological issue many of our patients confront is the very act of dealing with chronic pain, whether from back pain, headaches, or degenerative diseases like fibromyalgia and degenerative disc disease.
-People who experience chronic pain know that the persistence and endless nature of the diagnosis seems unrelenting.
-Depression, anxiety, anger, self-image issues, and general feelings of worthlessness and hopelessness are not uncommon in chronic pain patients, all of which make pain management and potential recovery significantly more difficult.
-It is important for these patients to know that they are not alone in this struggle, and that the resources exist at The Comprehensive Centers for Pain Management to help with both their physical and psychological pain.
+Another psychological issue many confront is the very act of coping with chronic pain, whether from back pain, headaches, or degenerative diseases like fibromyalgia and degenerative disc disease.
+People who experience chronic pain know the persistence and endless nature of the diagnosis seems unrelenting.
+Depression, anxiety, anger, self-image issues, and general feelings of hopelessness are not uncommon, all of which make pain management and potential recovery more difficult.
+It is important for these patients to know they are not alone in this struggle, and resources exist at Comprehensive Centers for Pain Management to help with both their physical and psychological pain.

-Don't continue to suffer your pain, depression and anxiety in silence.
-The Comprehensive Centers for Pain Management is Toledo's most experienced and complete pain management practice.
+Comprehensive Centers for Pain Management is the area's most experienced comprehensive pain management practice.
 We have the tools and resources to help you manage your chronic pain today.
-Call us today at 1-877-446-6724 to find out more about pain management psychology and how mental health may be a factor in your chronic painful condition.
+Call us at (419) 843-1370 or toll free at 1.877.446.6742 to find out more about pain management psychology and how mental health may be a factor in your chronic painful condition.